olebole/irafdoc/doc/nttools.tscopy.rst

   </pre>
   <p>
-  In the latter case the extension is given explicitly in case there are other files beginning with <tt>"tab"</tt> that are not tables; there must be exactly three tables beginning with <tt>"tab"</tt> because the output list has three names.
+  In the latter case the extension is given explicitly in case there are other files beginning with <span style="font-family: monospace;">"tab"</span> that are not tables; there must be exactly three tables beginning with <span style="font-family: monospace;">"tab"</span> because the output list has three names.
   </p>
   <p>